obenmbar/lemin-Surballe-algorithm/README.md

 ## Description

-This project is designed to enable us to create a digital version of an ant farm.
-We need to help the ants find their way through a colony of connected rooms, from the starting point to the exit.
-The goal is to find the shortest path and move all the ants in the minimum number of turns.
+This project simulates an ant colony navigating through interconnected rooms — from a start point to an exit — using optimized pathfinding.
+The objective is to move all ants to the end room in the minimum number of turns, while respecting movement constraints.

 **Repository**: [lem-in](https://learn.zone01oujda.ma/git/obenmbar/lem-in)